 Welcome to a new section of my blog called Behind the Shot, where I choose one of my favourite photos and ramble on about how it came to exist.
 Enjoy!

 Check out this furry little T-Rex!
-Okay, it’s actually a Dwarf Mongoose that I had the pleasure of meeting in Kruger National Park, South Africa.
+Okay, it’s actually a mongoose that I had the pleasure of meeting in Kruger National Park, South Africa.
 They stand on their back legs like this to check for any nearby danger (and it’s adorable).

 After a rather uneventful morning drive, I decided to head back out during the middle of the day to get to know the area a bit better.
 I wasn’t particularly expecting to come back with any nice photos, but as I had only been in the park for a few days everything was new and exciting.